 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

-The Designated Safeguarding Lead (DSL) is James Hitchens and the Deputy Designated Safeguarding Leads (DDSL) are Iona Stoddard, Kirstie MacLachlan, Chris Lee, Hannah Hooper and Pip Piper.
+The Designated Safeguarding Lead (DSL) is James Hitchens and the Deputy Designated Safeguarding Leads (DDSL) are Iona Stoddard, Kirstie MacLachlan, Chris Lee and Hannah Hooper.
 The designated person for Children in Care is Iona Stoddard.

 Penryn Primary Academy is committed to its Public Sector Equality duties and will endeavour to:

 Please ensure you have read carefully the Aspire Complaints Policy below.
 This document outlines our complaints procedure.

 Scheme of Publication